Our Flag Means Death: Release

-In the United Kingdom the series first aired on BBC Two on January 4, 2023, at 10pm, with one episode airing each week.
-In addition, after the first episode aired every episode was available to watch or download via the BBC's iPlayer.
+The BBC acquired the series in December 2022 and announced plans to air it in the United Kingdom in early 2023.
+Our Flag Means Death aired on BBC Two on January 4, 2023, at 10 pm, with one episode airing each week.
+After the first episode aired, every episode became available to watch or download via the BBC's iPlayer.
+The second season began airing on February 5, 2024, again on BBC Two in a 10 pm weekday timeslot.
+Once again, all episodes from the second season became available immediately afterwards on its iPlayer streaming service.